Academic Misconduct

 For information about reporting requirements or the content of the reporting form, contact Alyssa Maglone in Academic Affairs.

-Disclosure of Academic Misconduct Records
+Disclosure of Records

 Records of academic misconduct are maintained for 7 academic years unless the sanction included a transcript notation; that notation is retained and included indefinitely on the transcript.

-If a student authorizes the institution to disclose academic misconduct records, the following information will be provided for any record of academic misconduct occurring in the 7-year retention period: charge, sanction, semester and course in which the infraction took place.
 Charges resulting in a finding of not responsible/no sanction will not be disclosed.
 Charges resulting in a warning only (oral or written) will not be disclosed.
 Information about charges occurring outside the retention period will not be provided, except any notation that may be on the transcript.

 All requests for academic misconduct records must be processed by the Office of the University Registrar (see link on sidebar).
 The College and Schools should refer any requests for verification or disclosure to the Registrar’s Office at registrar@ku.edu or 785-864-4423.